Mission: Impossible 2: Critical response

+Marc Salov of The Austin Chronicle wrote, "As pure a summer popcorn overdose as you're likely to find, M:i-2 is breezy, breathless, brainless fun, falling just short of Woo's own Face/Off, but head and shoulders above anything else out there just now."
 J. Hoberman of The Village Voice called the film "a vaguely absurd thriller filled with elaborately superfluous setups and shamelessly stale James Bond riffs."
+Steve Persall of Tampa Bay Times stated that "Woo directs Mission: Impossible 2 cautiously, as if still introducing himself to U.S. audiences despite Face/Off and Broken Arrow.
+Or maybe he has nothing left to say about the poetry of violence after such visual eloquence in his Chinese classics."
 Dennis Harvey of Variety said the film is "even more empty a luxury vehicle than its predecessor" and that it "pushes the envelope in terms of just how much flashy packaging an audience will buy when there's absolutely nada inside."
 Jonathan Rosenbaum of the Chicago Reader said that "no hero or villain winds up carrying any moral weight at all."

 In a retrospective commentary in 2012, Brad Brevet noted the film has significant similarities in plot and themes to Alfred Hitchcock's 1946 film Notorious.

 Accolades

 Mission: Impossible 2 won both Best Male Performance for Tom Cruise and Best Action Sequence at the MTV Movie Awards.
-However, it was also nominated for two Golden Raspberry Awards at the 2000 ceremony, including Worst Remake or Sequel and Worst Supporting Actress for Thandiwe Newton as well as nominated for a Stinker Award at the 2000 ceremony for Worst Song (Limp Bizkit's "Take a Look Around").
+However, it was nominated for two Golden Raspberry Awards at the 2000 ceremony for Worst Remake or Sequel and Worst Supporting Actress for Thandiwe Newton, both of which went to Book of Shadows: Blair Witch 2 and Kelly Preston in Battlefield Earth respectively.
+It was also nominated for a Stinker Award at the 2000 ceremony for Worst Song (Limp Bizkit's "Take a Look Around"), losing to Baha Men's "Who Let the Dogs Out" in Rugrats in Paris.

+For his work on the film, Cruise was nominated for both Choice Movie Actor and Choice Summer Movie Wipeout at the 2000 Teen Choice Awards, but simultaneously lost to Freddie Prinze Jr. in Down to You and Jim Carrey in Me, Myself & Irene.
+The film received four nominations at the 5th Golden Satellite Awards for Best Cinematography, Best Editing, Best Sound and Best Visual Effects.